 CHILDREN & FAMILY SERVICES

-The East Arnhem Shire Council Children & Family Service delivers a range of family wellbeing, childcare, women’s and nutritional programs and initiatives across all communities of East Arnhem.
+The East Arnhem Regional Council Children & Family Service delivers a range of family wellbeing, childcare, women’s and nutritional programs and initiatives across all communities of East Arnhem.

-Led by Regional Manager Diane Kearney and employing 27 staff across the region, the Children & Family Services aims to maintain and develop a community services that are accessible and supports the wellbeing of the whole community.
+Led by our Regional Manager and employing 27 staff across the region, the Children & Family Services aims to maintain and develop a community services that are accessible and supports the wellbeing of the whole community.

 Child Care Programs

 Children, particularly in rural, remote and indigenous communities, have access to quality, flexible early childhood education and child care that equips them for life and learning delivered in a way that encourages family and community engagement.
 Child care programs such as crèche, long day care, vacation & after school care not only offers skill vital development and employment opportunities for local indigenous residents, but also delivers services that cater for health, social skills and educational needs of children from birth to school age.

 The Australian Government provides financial support for these services under the Child Care Services Support Program.